twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 When we try to predict what we'll need for the future, we almost always get it wrong.
 And thus, we do a lot of extra work (both building and maintenance) for little gain.

+TODO: Really drive home point of how many ways this can rear its head:
+- Excessive services
+- Optimizing for different model relationships
+- Prob more points, though can't quite think of them...

 Example ([SilviaTerra][]): Property one-to-many

 [SilviaTerra]: